Democratic Republic of Afghanistan: National Front

 Karmal had first mentioned the possibility of establishing a "broad national front" in March 1980, but given the situation the country was in, the campaign for the establishment of such an organisation began only in January 1981.
 A "spontaneous" demonstration in support of establishing such an organisation was held that month.
 The first pre-front institution to be established was a tribal jirga in May 1981 by the Ministry of Tribal Affairs.
 This jirga later became a member of the front.
 The National Fatherland Front (NFF) held its founding congress in June 1981, after being postponed on several occasions.
 The founding congress, which was planned to last four days, lasted only one.
 Within one month of its founding, 27 senior members had been assassinated by the mujahideen.
 Due to this, the organisation took time to establish itself; its first Provincial Committee was established in November, and its first jirga in December.
 It was not until 1983 that the NFF became an active, and important organisation.
 The aim of the NFF was to establish a pro-PDPA organisation for those who did not support the PDPA ideologically.

 Its first leader was Salah Mohammad Zeary, a prominent politician within the PDPA.
 Zeary's selection had wider implications: the PDPA dominated all NFF activities.
 Officially, the NFF had amassed 700,000 members after its founding, which later increased to one million.
 The majority of its members were already members of affiliated organisations, such as the Women's Council, the Democratic Youth Organisation and the trade unions, all of which were controlled by the PDPA.
-The membership numbers were in any case inflated: actually in 1984 the NFF had 67,000 members, and in 1986 its membership peaked at 112,209.
+The membership numbers were in any case inflated.
+In 1984 the NFF had 67,000 members, and in 1986 its membership peaked at 112,209.
 In 1985 Zeary stepped down as NFF leader, and was succeeded by Abdul Rahim Hatef, who was not a member of the PDPA.
 The ascension of Hatef proved more successful, and in 1985–86 the NFF succeeded in recruiting several "good Muslims".
 The NFF was renamed the National Front in 1987.